freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

     print('so will this')

   x = 7
-  # the assignment of x is not a part of the function since it is not indented
+  # the assignment of x is not a part of the function since it is not indented.
   ```

 - Variables defined within a function only exist within the scope of that function.